Friday, December 28, 2007

 About Me

+When did you start riding?
 According to my mom, I sat on my first horse when I was 2 months old.
 I got my first pony, Skeeter, when I was 3 years old.

 Who has had the greatest impact on your riding career?
+My mom and Callan Solem.

 What is the best part of being an equestrian?
 The gratification of creating a partnership with your horse.

+Favorite sport other than riding?
 Snowboarding and Football (only to watch, though).

 Do you have a pre-show ritual, if so what is it?
+I don't have any rituals - I'm not very superstitious.

+What is the highlight of your riding career, so far?
 Placing second at the Vermont Summer Festival aboard Castle Rock, "Rocky," in the NAL/M&S Children's Jumper Classic. (see picture below)

 What is your most embarrassing riding moment?
 Last week, I got jumped off an Adult Hunter - I think that tops the list.